 What we do

-While logistic providers continuously strive to improve their routes, outdoor athletes are always looking for new routes meeting their unique requirements.
-The broad range of application scenarios calls for scalable, reliable and innovative geo services tailor-made to meet specific use cases.
+Disaster managers need to calculate routes with very specific requirements, outdoor athletes would like to run their course best exclusively in green spaces and wheelchair users need to take curbs, way surfaces and many more into account.
+The broad range of application scenarios calls for innovative, reliable and scalable geo services tailor-made to meet specific use cases.
 To provide these crucial services, we develop globally available services and interfaces enabling a vast number of special mobility profiles, which significantly improve user-friendliness and value.

 The openrouteservice is much more than a mere routing service: we offer a plethora of services fit to serve a large range of applications.
 Our service relies on OpenStreetMap data and other sources of free spatial data.
 We are outspoken proponents of open source frameworks and make all of our projects available on GitHub.